 In this chapter, we address some of the special situations that can occur in a divorce and will impact the lifestyle analysis.
 As with all of the material in this book, your local rules must be considered and will take precedence over any guidance offered here.
 Continue reading

 Closely held businesses present special challenges in the family law setting.
 Typically, only one spouse is actively involved in the business.
 Therefore, not only does the spouse control the family’s finances, but he or she also controls all of the records of the business.
 When the spouse who does not work actively in the business attempts to quantify the income from the business or the value of the business, the spouse who works in the business daily can purposely (and often very effectively) obstruct efforts to get accurate and complete data.

-After the number crunching is complete, the results have to be assembled into a report that the attorneys and the court can understand.
+After the number crunching is complete, the results are assembled into a report the attorneys and the court can understand.
 The expert must assume that the readers of the report have no accounting or financial background.
-The report must be easy to understand, with exhibits and attachments that support the opinions set forth in the report.
+The report must be easy to understand, with exhibits and attachments supporting the opinions set forth in the report.

 The Expert’s Report